Oral candidiasis: Erythematous

 Erythematous (atrophic) candidiasis is when the condition appears as a red, raw-looking lesion.
-Some sources consider denture-related stomatitis, angular stomatitis, median rhomboid glossitis, and antiobiotic-induced stomatitis as subtypes of erythematous candidiasis, since these lesions are commonly erythematous/atrophic.
+Some sources consider denture-related stomatitis, angular stomatitis, median rhomboid glossitis, and antibiotic-induced stomatitis as subtypes of erythematous candidiasis, since these lesions are commonly erythematous/atrophic.
 It may precede the formation of a pseudomembrane, be left when the membrane is removed, or arise without prior pseudomembranes.
 Some sources state that erythematous candidiasis accounts for 60% of oral candidiasis cases.
 Where it is associated with inhalation steroids (often used for treatment of asthma), erythematous candidiasis commonly appears on the palate or the dorsum of the tongue.
 On the tongue, there is loss of the lingual papillae (depapillation), leaving a smooth area.

 Acute erythematous candidiasis usually occurs on the dorsum of the tongue in persons taking long term corticosteroids or antibiotics, but occasionally it can occur after only a few days of using a topical antibiotic.
 This is usually termed "antibiotic sore mouth", "antibiotic sore tongue", or "antibiotic-induced stomatitis" because it is commonly painful as well as red.

 Chronic erythematous candidiasis is more usually associated with denture wearing (see denture-related stomatitis).